TotalEnergies offers fresh talks to unions to end strikes | Headlines

 TotalEnergies offers fresh talks to unions to end strikes

-The payment would amount to a month's salary, to be paid in December, the company said, adding that it had also told unions it was ready to consider a pay increase in 2023 of 6%, to match inflation in 2022.
-The government has instructed police to issue orders for a small number of refinery and depot strikers to return to work, including at a fuel storage site in the northern port town of Dunkirk.
+The talks came less than a day after President Emmanuel Macron's government told the group, which has earned bumper profits as energy prices have spiralled higher, to pay its workers more.
+The industrial action has reduced France's refinery capacity by more than 60% and left one in three petrol stations struggling for fuel.

-French energy major TotalEnergies on Thursday offered further talks with trade unions to break the deadlock over strikes in refineries and fuel depots that are now in their third week and have sapped the country's petrol supplies.
-The announcement came hours after President Emmanuel Macron's government told the group, which has earned bumper profits as energy prices have spiralled higher, to pay its workers more.
+French energy major TotalEnergies on Thursday started talks with trade unions to break a deadlock over a third week of strikes in refineries and fuel depots which have sapped the country's petrol supplies.
+The talks came less than a day after President Emmanuel Macron's government told the group, which has earned bumper profits as energy prices have spiralled higher, to pay its workers more.

+The industrial action has reduced France's refinery capacity by more than 60% and left one in three petrol stations struggling for fuel.
+The government requisitioned key workers at refineries on Wednesday and Thursday to get fuel flowing again, but the impact of that measure was limited, with 29.1% of gas stations nationwide reporting supply problems on Thursday, compared to 30.8% on Wednesday, energy ministry data showed.

 TotalEnergies said it had invited unions to talks at 8 p.m.
 (1800 GMT) after initial discussions on Wednesday failed.
 The moderate CFDT union welcomed the talks and said it would participate.
 CGT tweeted that it would take part along with other unions.